CANTUS-Project/api/source/http_headers.rst

 servers are only required to serve resources in JSON format.
 Refer to the `Content-Type`_ section for more information.

-In accordance with the WebDAV specification, the ``application/xml`` and ``text/xml`` foramts (specified in `RFC 7303 <http://tools.ietf.org/html/rfc7303>`_) will be supported as defaults in a future version of the Cantus API.
-Therefore, clients MUST provide the :http:header:`Accept` header for forward compatibility.
+While, in accordance with RFC 7231, user agents are not required to include a :http:header:`Accept` header, the API may provide additional response formats in the future (in particular ``application/xml`` and ``text/xml``) and may even change the default format, so user agents are strongly recommend to specify :http:header:`Accept` to ensure forward compatibility.

 Accept-Charset
 ^^^^^^^^^^^^^^